The SMART acronym is a great tool to ensure Specific, Measurable, Achievable, Realistic, Timely goals.

-If your goal is not 100% clear to others, you risk confusion.
-After formulating your goal, ask:
+If your goal or action step isn’t 100% clear to others, you risk confusion.
+After formulating your request, ask:

-- If someone reads this goal, will they be able to execute it without further explanation?
+- If someone reads this goal or action step, will they be able to execute it without further explanation?

 - Does it address who, what, when, and where?